StephenB-24/NeuralNetwork-HandwrittenNumbers/README.md

 The set used was from the MNIST dataset.

-<b>To view the completed notebook, simply click the NeuralNetwork-HandwrittenNumbers.ipynb file here within GitHub.</b>
+<b>To view the completed notebook, simply click the NeuralNetwork-HandwrittenNumbers.ipynb file right here within GitHub.</b>